crobox/clickhouse-scala-client/README.md

 Clickhouse Scala Client that uses Akka Http to create a reactive streams implementation to access the [Clickhouse](https://clickhouse.yandex) database in a reactive way.

-*Current implementation should be considered WIP with no guaranties on API back-compatibility*
+*Current implementation should be considered WIP with no guarantees on API back-compatibility*

 Scala versions:
 - 2.11